bstizzle/gigly/README.md

 3. Project new page, edit page, show page
 4. ArtistSpecialty new page
 5. validations/error feedback for artist, creator, artist_specialty, and project_artist
+6. logout button/path
+7. Only shows you edit profile, logout buttons, and create new project buttons if user is on their own show page
+8. If NOT logged in, shows no buttons, but you can still view the pages

 Still to do:
 1. Add a "completed" or "seeking_artist" column to projects via migration